marklhc/usc-psyc621-notes/_book/12_missing_data.md

 ```

 ```
-># Warning: The model has not converged (some Rhats are > 1.05).
-Do not analyse the results!
+># Warning: Parts of the model have not converged (some Rhats are > 1.05).
+Be
-># We recommend running more iterations and/or setting stronger priors.
+># careful when analysing the results!
+We recommend running more iterations and/or
+># setting stronger priors.
 ```

 ```